wiaidp/R-package-SSA-Predictor/README.md

 # R-package_Simple_Sign_Accuracy_SSA_Predictor

-SSA-predictor (Simple Signa Accuracy): this is a generalization of the classic mean-square error (MSE) forecast paradigm
+SSA-predictor (Simple Sign Accuracy): this is a generalization of the classic mean-square error (MSE) forecast paradigm

 There should be three folders in this package:
 ·	Data